Going Out For Chinese Food

 Killing some time,

-China...and well its time to move on.
+Like a sailor out at sea, I am getting cabin fever here in beijing.
+You know, its been about 5 1/2 months I have been in China...and well its time to move on.
 The chinese food has lost its charm, and the bleak depressing 1980's colored buildings are not as pleasing to the eye.
 Recently, I have strapped on the olde hiking pack and have taken to the hills.

 My first destination has been the ancient walled city of Ping Yao.
 This city was quite a trip.
 Within the stone fortified walls dating back to the ming dynasty, Peter (my american comrade) and I galloped through the cobbled streets as the stereotypical American tourists.
 Along the way, we drank tea with a Ping Yao family, got one of the more interesting hair cuts in my life and became intentionally lost in some back alleys.